What is a Short Position?

 Critics of short position claim that directly or indirectly, short selling can create deliberate volatility in the capital market.
 It can exacerbate a downtrend in the capital market and can take the individual stock prices to the level which otherwise would not be.
 It can pay way to manipulative trading strategies.

-- The short position in stocks only fetches money when the price goes down, and if you are wrong about the prediction of the price movement, then the loss is potentially limitless.
+- Taking a short position in stocks only fetches money when the price goes down, and if the investor is wrong about the prediction of the price movement, then the loss is potentially limitless.

 - A short position is sometimes detrimental to the capital market; also, if a group of people decided to short a stock, then that particular company may go bankrupt also.